Madeira: Madeiran wolf spider

 Hogna ingens, the Deserta Grande wolf spider, is endemic to the Madeira archipelago, specifically Deserta Grande Island.
 It is critically endangered.
-It is considered the largest member of its family in the world.
-Efforts are underway to restore its population.
+It is considered the largest member of its family.
+Restoration efforts are underway.

-Endemic birds
+Birds

-Two species of birds are endemic to Madeira: the Trocaz pigeon and the Madeira firecrest.
-In addition to these are several extinct species which may have died out soon after the islands were settled: the Madeiran scops owl, two rail species, Rallus adolfocaesaris and R. lowei, and two quail species, Coturnix lignorum and C. alabrevis, and the Madeiran wood pigeon, a subspecies of the widespread common wood pigeon and which was last seen in the early 20th century.
+Three species of birds are endemic to Madeira: the Trocaz pigeon, the Madeira chaffinch and the Madeira firecrest.
+In addition extinct species include the Madeiran scops owl, two rail species, Rallus adolfocaesaris and R. lowei, and two quail species, Coturnix lignorum and C. alabrevis, and the Madeiran wood pigeon, a subspecies of the common wood pigeon and which was last seen in the early 20th century.

+A great auk bone is known from the Selvagens, suggesting this seabird visited at least sporadically.

+Mice

+Madeira is home to six distinct chromosomal varieties of house mice, believed to be descendants of common European house mice brought to the island by Vikings in the 9th century (or conceivably by 15th century Portuguese settlers), but diversified to the point where at least some likely cannot interbreed with their continental relatives or with one another.
+They have essentially the same genes, but rearranged to give different chromosome numbers: the ancestral species has 40 chromosomes, whereas the Madeira populations have from 22 to 30.
+The deep valleys of Madeira are separated by high ground, and the different lineages of mice do not encounter each other.